liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/01-liferay-screens-overview.markdown

 	- `DDLListScreenlet`: Gives your app the ability to show a list of records based on a pre-existing DDL in a Liferay instance.

-Also, some screenlets can be used individually without the need to import an entire module.
+Some screenlets don't belong to modules can be used individually without the need for an import.
 These include:

 - `AssetListScreenlet`: Shows a list of assets managed by [Liferay's Asset Framework](/tutorials/-/knowledge_base/6-2/asset-framework).